phospho-app/phospho-mcp-server/README.md

 This will:

 * Boot the MCP server under the name `"phosphobot-demo"`
-* Register all tools with Claude or ChatGPT (if connected)
+* Register all tools with Claude

 To test your server with the MCP inspector, run:
 ```bash